ARPA-Network/BLS-TSS-Network/docs/eigenlayer-onboarding.md

 - Unlike other account pattern, the `Node` account is also very important, therefore you need to make sure the account secret is secured.
 - Only the `Node` account identity needs to be provided in the configuration file of node-client.
-- When the node is in a non working state(exited or slashed), the `Asset` account can be used to reset the binding relationship of the `Node` account.
+- When the node is in a non-working state(exited or slashed), the `Asset` account can be used to reset the binding relationship of the `Node` account.
 Please refer to the [Log Off Node Account by Asset Account](#log-off-node-account-by-asset-account) section for more details.

 ## Balance